J3llyBe4n/J3llyBe4n/README.md

 Hi!
 I'm Gwanghyeon (Yoda_jedi) and I'm a <b>Jr.Data Engineer</b> from Korea.

-I can collect data from various sources, process it, and develop it to be used well for decision making!
+I can collect data from various sources, process it, and develop it (Data pipeline) to be used well for decision making!

-I hope to be a full-stack data engineer who can help many data developers
+I hope to be a full-stack data engineer who can help many data developers.

 #### Contact ME